Cades Cove is one of the true wonders of the Smoky Mountains.

 “Look to the left, look right over the stables and you can see it,” he said.
 “It looks like a horseshoe.
 They don’t call it a horseshoe, though.
 They call it Mollie’s Butt.”

 “I like to stand there and just look.”

 Read Also: Cades Cove history: The last family to have lived in Cades Cove

 4. Gregory’s Cave

-Located in the vicinity of the John Oliver Cabin is Gregory’s Cave, one of the largest caves in an area known for them.
+Gregory’s Cave is located in the vicinity of the John Oliver Cabin.
+It is one of the largest caves in an area known for them.

 The cave is gated off to prevent visitors from venturing too far into its depth, but you can see down into the cave fairly well.

 There’s a nice picnic area to stop and rest.
 The cave, which belonged to J.J.
 Gregory in the days before the park, was the only commercial cave in the park’s history.